 It also helps us, as parents, to consider what is and isn’t possible.
 Is it possible to go to London?
 Maybe not.
 The trips to see grandparents really are a priority.
 But camping is certainly an option, so maybe we can set aside a week this summer for camping and kayaking in the Adirondacks.
 What about a new car?
 Well, that may be a necessity, since our 12 year old Subaru is showing its age and losing its reliability.
 So that’s a discussion we need to have, particularly in light of added teenage drivers in the family.

 The chart is a visual reminder for our family of what we hope will happen this year.
 But we all know that life is a mystery.
 There will be challenges and opportunities that will arise unexpectedly.
 The ability to adapt and cope with unpredictable events and difficulties is the best measure of our spiritual strength and psychological wisdom.

-Gregg Krech is the author of several books including, The Art of Taking Action: Lessons from Japanese Psychology (2014) (an Amazon Best Seller) and A Finger Pointing to the Moon: A Workbook for Establishing Direction and Focus in Daily Life (2010).
+Gregg Krech is the author of several books including, The Art of Taking Action: Lessons from Japanese Psychology (2014) (an Amazon Best Seller) and A Natural Approach to Mental Wellnes (2012) .
 He has been teaching Japanese Psychology through retreats, conferences and online courses for more than twenty-five years.

 Gregg Krech Author, Naikan: Gratitude, Grace and the Japanese Art of Self-reflection (2002)| Author, A Natural Approach to Mental Wellness (2004, 2011)| Author, A Finger Pointing to the Moon (2000)| Editor, Thirty Thousand Days: A Journal for Purposeful Living (1993-Present)| Director, ToDo Institute (Vermont) (1992-Pr......